 The company currently pays out 99% of its earnings as a dividend, according to its trailing twelve-month data, meaning the dividend is not sufficiently covered by its earnings.
-However, going forward, analysts expect ARX’s payout to fall into a more sustainable range of 90% of its earnings.
-Assuming a constant share price, this equates to a dividend yield of around 6.3%.
+In the near future, analysts are predicting a more sensible payout ratio of 90%, which, assuming the share price stays the same, leads to a dividend yield of around 6.6%.
 EPS is also forecasted to fall to CA$0.34 in the upcoming year.
 The lower EPS on top of a lower payout ratio will lead to a fall in dividend payment moving forward.

-If there is one thing that you want to be reliable in your life, it’s dividend stocks and their constant income stream.
+If there's one type of stock you want to be reliable, it's dividend stocks and their stable income-generating ability.
 Not only have dividend payouts from ARC Resources fallen over the past 10 years, it has also been highly volatile during this time, with drops of over 25% in some years.
-This means that dividend hunters should probably steer clear of the stock, at least for now until the track record improves.
+These characteristics do not bode well for income investors seeking reliable stream of dividends.

-Relative to peers, ARC Resources generates a yield of 6.3%, which is high for Oil and Gas stocks.
+Compared to its peers, ARC Resources has a yield of 6.6%, which is high for Oil and Gas stocks.

-Taking all the above into account, ARC Resources is a complicated pick for dividend investors given that there are a couple of positive things about it as well as negative.
+If ARC Resources is in your portfolio for cash-generating reasons, there may be better alternatives out there.
 However, if you are not strictly just a dividend investor, the stock could still offer some interesting investment opportunities.
 Given that this is purely a dividend analysis, I recommend taking sufficient time to understand its core business and determine whether the company and its investment properties suit your overall goals.
-Below, I’ve compiled three fundamental aspects you should look at:
+I've put together three key factors you should look at: